LEMH/gaelic-notes/README.md

-# gaelic-notes
+# Gaelic notes

-Gaelic notes accumulated from various sources
+Gaelic notes accumulated by Lisa Hopcroft from various sources.

+The grave accent can be included using: `&agrave;`, `&egrave;` etc...

-epub format forked from (https://github.com/johnpaulada/pandoc-markdown-book-template)
+Epub format forked from (https://github.com/johnpaulada/pandoc-markdown-book-template).